Joe-Strain/Eigenvalue-and-vectors/README.md

 # Eigenvalue-and-vectors
-Script to find eigenvalues and eigenvectors of square matrices using the Power Iteration method
+Fortran 90 script to find eigenvalues and eigenvectors of square matrices using the Power Iteration method